 - “All Natural” is an abused term that confuses many buyers.
 It simply means that the animal has never been given any antibiotics through injection.
 However, this does not include eaten antibiotics, which lots of cattle receive in feedlot situations.
 On our ranch we do NOT give any antibiotics to our animals that end up being butchered.

 Is your meat organic?

-- This has a two part answer.
+- This has a two-part answer.
 Yes and no. Yes, our practices are organic.
 We do NOT use pesticides on our property.
 No. Organic labeling is extremely expensive and cumbersome loop to jump through to have a fancy label on our beef.
 We cannot call our meat “organic” because the USDA technically has rights on what is labeled organic and what is not.
 Also, we run our cattle on federal range 9 months of the year.
 The BLM sprays weeds on the federal land, which in turn would not allow us to consider our beef organic.
 However, don’t let this worry you.
 Our cattle run on 100,000 acres of rangeland.
-The weeds that the BLM spray for are very few and our cows do not eat the sprayed weeds.
+The weeds that the BLM spray are few in number and our cows do not eat the sprayed weeds.

 Do you use herbicides or fertilizers on your property?

 - Nope.
 We never use herbicides or synthetic fertilizers on our property.

 Where is you ranch located? (see below on map)